WybeNetwork/VistaPanel-Customizations/vpanel-alerts/README.md

             desc: 'this is a test', // content of your alert (required)
             delay: 1000, // set delay in ms to show alert after that time (optional)
             interval: 5000, // set interval in ms to close alert after that time (optional)
-            user: ['prefx_xxxxxxxx', 'prefx_xxxxxxx2'], // set list of users to show alert to only those users (optional)
             url: 'https://wybenetwork.com' // set link to open when alert is clicked (optional) },
         {